 Let’s say you receive dividends from your fåmansbolag.
 On the amount you can treat as capital income you pay 20% tax, i.e. a bit lower than normal capital income.
 While on any amounts above this cap, you pay taxes as if it were salary income (i.e. 29% to 55%).

 So where exactly is this cap?
 This is where the “gränsbelopp” comes in – we’ll use the Swedish term, but “dividend allowance” could be an approximate translation.

 Each year, every owner who owns shares in the company on January 1 (meaning you must become an owner no later than December 31), gets allocated a gränsbelopp, which simply put is the amount you can receive as dividends (or capital gains) at 20% capital income tax.
 Another Swedish term is “utdelningsutrymme”, although it can be used for capital gains as well.
 If you don’t use your gränsbelopp, it’s accumulated and saved for future years.

-The gränsbelopp can be calculated in two different ways – a main rule and a simple rule.
+The gränsbelopp can be calculated in two different ways – a main rule and a simplified rule.
 Each owner can each year choose which rule to use that year.

-The only caveat is that, if you are an owner in several fåmansbolag, you only get to use the simple rule in one of the companies each year.
+The only caveat is that, if you own shares in several companies (fåmansbolag), you only get to use the simple rule in one of your companies each year.